arista-netdevops-community/avd-cEOS-Lab/README.md

 `TACTIVE` sets the active interface (ex. `eth1`) and the other interface (ex. `eth2`) will be automatically set to backup.

-#### L3 configuration
+#### Host L3 configuration

-Currently L3 configuration can be done either:
+Currently end host L3 configuration can be done either:

 - Using the `labs/evpn/avd_<lab>/host_l3_config/l3_build.sh`.
 The shell script contains the command to configure the VLAN, IP address, Gateway route on the alpine hosts.
   - If VLAN/SVIs (on the switch) are different from default templates please edit the `l3_build.sh` accordingly.